Xylitol, a sugar substitute used in sugar-free gum and other products, can be harmful to dogs.

 2 piecesof gum or candy (gum sized) with Xylitol would throw a 13 pounddog into severe hypoglycemia, 10 pieceswould throw it into liver failure on top of that.
 We figure she ate somewhere between 5 and 10 piecesof Orbit gum.

 Anyway, Zelda is now on IV dextrose and fluids all night, with glucose checks at a minimum of every

 6 hoursonce they stabilize her blood sugar and they also have to now run the liver tox screens for the next 72 hoursas well.

 Please pass this on to anyone you know who has dogs.
 If they’re like me they will have little to no clue that this stuff is a problem.
 Interestingly, poison control told the vet that some makers of sugar free gum with Xylitol reimburse pet owners whose pets ingest Xylitol for their vet bills — which can be VERY steep I can tell you.
 Unfortunately, the makers of Orbit wasn’t one of them.
 But at least I didn’t lose another dog this year!!
 They’re hoping that she will make a full recovery.

-is a sugar alcohol used in candy and chewing gum.
+Xylitol is a sugar alcohol commonly used in candy and chewing gum (and some other products, such as peanut butter).
 It is also found in some pharmaceuticals and oral health products such as chewable vitamins and throat lozenges.
 It can also be used in home baking.

 As to how to prevent such poisonings, recognize that dogs are long on sweet tooth and short on judgment and act accordingly.
 Do not leave tasty items lying around.
 Put sugar-free gums and candies where dogs can’t get at them.
 Keep chewable vitamins out of the way too.
 If you bake with Xylitol, store the resultant goodies well out of your pets’ reach and do not hand-feed them bits of Xylitol-laced muffin as a treat no matter how much they beg.